 Examples of evidence to demonstrate compliance include: Desirable condition, practice or documentation indicating the freedom or liberty to follow a suggested alternative.

-Should: Indicates a method to achieve the standard; highly desirable, but not mandatory.
+Should: Indicates a method to achieve the standards.

 May or Could: Indicates freedom or liberty to follow a suggested alternative.